FlamesRunner/natCP/README.md

 A free open source OpenVZ panel.

+## Master branch information

+This branch contains the most recent STABLE version.
+Generally, it will have the least issues.

 ## Staging branch information

 This branch contains the most recent version, however it is untested and will be pushed to the master branch once testing has been completed.

+## Development branch information

+This branch contains the most recent changes; it is not tested, and is unstable.
+Use at your own risk.

 ## Contributors